 - Twin sharing room on the trek

-- All meals on the trek (best trekking meals in the whole of the Himalaya)
+- All meals on the tour (best trekking meals in the whole of the Himalayas)

-- Domestic airfare.
+- Domestic airfare

 - All optional additional tours or activities during free time